 Once we have your color selection complete, we typically send our clients to dlawlesshardware.com to take a look at their knob/handle/pull selection.
 They have a tremendous variety of styles and choices at affordable rates.
 We are always happy to help narrow down your choices and make suggestions!
-New hardware needs to be in your home before the painting begins, especially if you are needing new holes drilled.
-(We outsource the drilling of the new holes and that needs to be done before we paint.)
+New hardware needs to be in your home one week before the project begins, especially if you are needing new holes drilled.
+(We outsource the drilling of the new holes and that needs to be done before we start.)

 Phew!
 I know it’s a lot to process, but we hope this clears up the order (and reasoning!) for you as you head out on your kitchen restyling adventure ~Kelly

 While the process of selecting a painter for your cabinet projects can feel daunting, here are some basic questions to ask when interviewing.
 Some of these are not a ‘Right or Wrong’ question, but more to make you stop and think about your preference (such as emptying cabinets).
 Please keep in mind that even though the word ‘painter’ is used in the blog subject line, we are NOT painters, we are Refinishers.
 Our only focus is refinishing wood, not walls, not exteriors, etc…only wood furniture/cabinetry.
 We do continuous education every single week, work regularly on perfecting and practicing our process, and network with the pros and experts in the industry on a constant basis.

 - Does the painter spray the doors, or are you alright with them brush painting the doors?
 (You should always insist on seeing a sample of their work to approve their technique.)